 Photographs from Rwanda

-Andrew Sutton has kindly provided these photographs relating to the Genocide in Rwanda.
+Andrew Sutton has kindly provided these photographs relating to the Genocide against the Tutsi in Rwanda.
 You can use these at your HMD activity.

-Andrew Sutton has kindly provided these photographs relating to the Genocide in Rwanda.
+Andrew Sutton has kindly provided these photographs relating to the Genocide against the Tutsi in Rwanda.
 You can use these at your HMD activity.

 On 24 June 1900, Raphael Lemkin – the man who coined the word ‘genocide’ – was born.
-Lemkin was deeply saddened by massacres of the past and was affected by genocide himself when his own family were murdered during the Holocaust.
-He dedicated his life to getting genocide officially recognised as a crime by nations across the world.
+Lemkin was saddened by massacres of the past and his own family were murdered during the Holocaust.
+He dedicated his life to getting genocide recognised as a crime by nations across the world.

 Each year on 20 June, the world celebrates World Refugee Day.
 This day recognises and celebrates the contribution of refugees to society across the world.